wiragotama/TIARA-annotationTool/README.md

 # TIARA - a Lightweight Annotation Tool for Hierarchical-structured Discourse-relation
 Annotation tool described in [our paper at NLP2019](http://www.anlp.jp/proceedings/annual_meeting/2019/pdf_dir/P3-9.pdf).
 Please kindly cite the following paper when you use this tool.
+It would also be appreciated if you send me a courtesy [email](https://wiragotama.github.io), so I could survey what task is the tool used for.

 ```
 @inproceedings{Putra_etal-NLP2019,